Building a Global Platform for Pizza Hut: Lessons in Scale

 - The platform served **10+ markets** across Asia and the Middle East

-- We reduced the time to launch in a new market from **6 months to 6 weeks**
+- Time to launch in a new market dropped from **6 months to 6 weeks**

 - App store ratings averaged **4.5+ stars** across markets

-- The shared codebase reduced total development effort by an estimated **60%** compared to building separate apps
+- The shared codebase cut total development effort by an estimated **60%** versus separate apps

 What I Took Away

-- Configuration over code — making behavior data-driven
+- Configuration over code: behavior driven by data

-- Testing strategies — the combinatorial explosion of configurations demands automation
+- Testing strategies: the number of configurations demands automation